anysphere/anysphere-messaging/README.md

 ### Warm-up: building the daemon

 The daemon runs in the background and interacts with the Anysphere server.
-For more details on the high-level architecture, read [our whitepaper](https://anysphere.co/anysphere-whitepaper.pdf).
+For more details on the high-level architecture, read section 5 of [our whitepaper](https://anysphere.co/anysphere-whitepaper.pdf).

 1. [Install Bazel using Bazelisk](https://bazel.build/install/bazelisk).
 2. Clone [anysphere/asphr](https://github.com/anysphere/asphr) and [anysphere/client](https://github.com/anysphere/client) and put them in a directory side-by-side.